z448/dropkg/README.md

 ##### Creating .deb package:

 - You have program 'myprg' that is using config file 'myprg.conf'.
-To create .deb package that will install program into '/usr/bin' folder and place config file into '/etc' folder create 'usr/bin' and 'etc' paths in current folder and move there program and config file.
+To create .deb package that will install program into '/usr/bin' directory and place config file into '/etc' directory create 'usr/bin' and 'etc' paths in current directory and move there program and config file.
 ```sh
 $ pwd
 ~/myTmp